-Music venue apologises for 'neo-Nazi' gig
+Music venue sorry for 'neo-Nazi' gig

 It has previously been reported that the band deny being part of a National Socialist Black Metal scene and their music is about "religion and history - nothing else".

-Another concert, set to take place at Cathays Youth and Community Centre on 23 June, has also been cancelled over fears the band hold far right views.
+Another concert, set to take place at Cathays Youth and Community Centre on 23 June, has also been cancelled over fears another band, Tumblr Girls, hold far right views.

-Protestors say photographs shared by the band Tumblr Girls show one member with a swastika tattoo.
+Protestors say photographs shared by Tumblr Girls show one member appearing to have a swastika tattoo.

-The band declined to speak to BBC Wales, but said on Facebook they were "not an alt-right band" and the gig was "not some far right Nuremberg Rally event to spread hate".
+They also declined to speak to BBC Wales, but said on Facebook they were "not an alt-right band" and the gig was "not some far right Nuremberg Rally event to spread hate".